Mayank Agarwal to join Indian Test squad in England as cover for Rohit Sharma | Sports-Games

 Rohit competed on the first day of the drawn warm-up game against Leicestershire before being placed under isolation.
 He had tested positive in a Rapid Antigen Test (RAT).

-India is leading the series 2-1.
+India are leading the series 2-1.
 Agarwal has featured in 21 Tests so far, scoring 1488 runs at an average of 41.33.
-He last played a five-day format against Sri Lanka in March at home.
+He last played five-day format against Sri Lanka in March at home.
 In the two-Test series, he managed just 59 runs (33, 4, 22) in three innings.

 He also fared poorly while leading Punjab Kings in the Indian Premier League, scoring 196 runs in 13 games.
-His team finished sixth in the 10-team league.
+His team finished sixth in the standings.
+India's Test squad: Rohit Sharma (captain), Shubman Gill, Virat Kohli, Shreyas Iyer, Hanuma Vihari, Cheteshwar Pujara, Rishabh Pant (wk), KS Bharat (wk), Ravindra Jadeja, Ravichandran Ashwin, Shardul Thakur, Mohd Shami, Jasprit Bumrah, Mohd Siraj, Umesh Yadav, Prasidh Krishna, Mayank Agarwal.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)